 Universal Infant Free School Meals

 From September 2014, all infant pupils in England schools will be entitled to a free hot meal at lunchtime every day.

 All state-funded schools in England, including academies and free schools, will have a legal duty to offer free meals for all children in Reception to Year 2, under the Universal Infant Free School Meals Policy.

 Under the Universal Free School Meals guidelines an extra 1.55 million children will be entitled to a free hot meal every lunchtime.

 The scheme is expected to save parents about £400 per year per child.

 We encourage the children to wear the school’s uniform with pride and therefore we ask parents to support the Governing Body by making sure that their children are dressed in an appropriate manner for school.
-St. Michael’s has a navy blue and yellow / gold uniform, with a tartan skirt.
-Details of the school uniform are given to parents before they start in reception class and is also detail in our School Prospectus.
-Our uniform can be purchased from several suppliers around Atherton and Leigh, please ask at the school office for the name of the suppliers.
+St. Michael’s has a navy blue / tartan and gold uniform, details of which are given to parents at the meeting prior to their children starting in the reception class.
+Items can be purchased from the following suppliers: Tesco on-line and also from Leigh market, Wendy’s and the Spinning Gate centre, Leigh.
+The tartan skirt is not available at all suppliers presently, but we are discussing this with them.
 Year 6 children wear a white shirt with a school tie, rather than the polo shirt.

-We expect children to take pride in how they look and encourage them to tuck in their shirts.
+We expect children to take pride in how they look and encourage them to tuck in their polo shirts.
 We do not allow children to tie their jumpers / cardigans around their waste.